 - A. Here's what love is (4a).
 In the following list, we see Christ, which ought not surprise us since God is love (1 John 4:8).
 We also see many parallels with the list of the fruit of the Spirit in Galatians 5, again not surprising, since a life of love is not possible without the presence of the Holy Spirit. - 1.
 Love is long-suffering.
-The NIV uses the word "patient."
+Your translation may use the word "patient."
 The first mark of biblical love is the ability to persevere and be patient, especially when wronged.

 I must point out an important grammatical point here.
-There is a verb here and this verb, as well as those that follow, is in the present tense.
+This verb, as well as those that follow, is in the present tense.
 Not, "love suffered long," but "love suffers long."
 That is, it is a continuous pattern, a lifestyle.
 To say, "Well, I did that once 4 years ago," doesn't cut it with love.
 Biblical love is constantly long-suffering.